All Commissions

 muni

-Wholesale power supply for approximately 70 municipal electric systems across North Carolina
+Wholesale power supply and services to approximately 70 municipal electric systems statewide

 coop